Community Services Department

 The recreation department is in need of Sports Officials (referees).
 These are part-time, non-benefitted positions, which entail officiating various recreational sporting events for the city.
 Officiators are needed for Flag Football (Sept.-Oct.) and Jr. Jazz (Jan.-March).
 For more information visit the Employment page.

-Karate classes for children ages 6-12 begin August 25 at the Cedar Hills Recreation Center.
+Karate classes for children ages 6-12 are offered at the Cedar Hills Recreation Center.
 The one-hour classes are held Mondays and Wednesdays.
 Beginner-level classes are at 5:00 p.m. and intermediate-level classes are at 6:00 p.m.
 Registration fee is $50 for each five-week session.
 Register online at SportSites.

 Youth flag football is for boys and girls in grades 2 through 9.
 The program is open to kids in Cedar Hills and surrounding cities; there's no additional fee for non-residents.
-Registration runs through August 15, 2014, on SportSites, with late registration available as space permits.
+Registration is available on SportSites through mid-August each year, with late registration available as space permits.
 The season runs mid-September through mid-October.

 Jr. Jazz Youth Basketball